Pressure gaps, geometric potentials, and nonpositively curved manifolds: Introduction.

-\begin{rem*} The biggest difference between \cite{burns2018unique} and our results is the shadowing orbit construction. \cite{burns2018unique} uses stable and unstable manifolds to build orbit segments that shadow orbit segments contained in the singular set.
-This approach works for all nonpositively curved manifolds, however, with less control.
-Our results require more delicate estimates on the shadowing orbits.
-To do this, we use bouncing orbits (see Figure \ref{fig:vec}) to shadow singular orbits, and the curvature bounds provide extra control over the shadowing orbits.
-See Section \ref{subsec:Shadowing-map} for more discussions. \end{rem*}
+\begin{rem} We briefly discuss the improvements and differences between Theorem \ref{Main-result} and \cite[Theorem B]{burns2018unique}: \begin{enumerate} \item We do not assume that $\varphi$ is constant on $\mathrm{Sing}$ when $M$ is Type 2. \item One key difference is the construction of shadowing orbits. \cite{burns2018unique} uses stable and unstable manifolds to construct orbit segments that shadow those contained in the singular set.
+This method applies to all nonpositively curved manifolds but provides less control.
+Our approach requires more precise estimates of the shadowing orbits.
+To achieve this, we use bouncing orbits (see Figure \ref{fig:vec}) to shadow singular orbits, with curvature bounds providing additional control.
+See Section \ref{subsec:Shadowing-map} for more details. \item Another difference is that the topological entropy of our singular set is zero, allowing us to better estimate $P(\mathrm{Sing}, \varphi)$.
+This is the primary reason we can dispense with the locally constant assumption in \cite[Theorem B]{burns2018unique}.
+However, when $M$ has a flat strip, the transversally constant condition in Theorem \ref{Main-result} is necessary because increasing $\varphi$ in the middle of the strip could eliminate the pressure gap.
+See \cite[Section 10.1]{burns2018unique} for more details. \end{enumerate} \end{rem}